API-Labels/etiketo/spec.md

 ### Value Range of Link Labels

 Link labels are typed Web links.
 Their type is established through their name, which identifies link relation types in accordance with [RFC 8288 (Web Linking)](https://tools.ietf.org/html/rfc8288).
-In the same way as RFC 8288 allows links to have multiple targets, this is also allowed for Etiketo link labels.
+In the same way as RFC 8288 allows links to have multiple targets, this is also allowed for etiketo link labels.

 ## API Label Type Registry